Last Updated on: 10th November 2023, 10:03 am

 Lack of Enrichment

-- Jumps down onto soft-shelled eggs to protect or hide them
+- Jumps onto its eggs to protect or hide them.

-- Pushes the eggs too hard when rotating them
+- The eggs were ‘addled’ (pushed too hard when rotating them, leading to trauma).

 How Do Parrots Break Their Eggs?